Mario: 2D games

 The Super Mario series had Mario starring in platform games, beginning with Super Mario Bros. on the Nintendo Entertainment System (NES) in 1985.
 In these games, Mario traverses worlds that contain a set number of levels for Mario to complete.
 In them, he traverses them from moving left to right, the screen scrolling in the direction he moves.
 Mario has the goal of reaching the end of the level to move onto the next, typically marked with a flagpole.
 These games are less focused on plot and more on platforming; most commonly, Bowser kidnaps Peach, and Mario, with the help of Luigi and other characters, sets out to rescue her.
-Most worlds have mini boss battles which typically involve fighting Bowser Jr. or one of several Koopalings.
+Most worlds have mini boss battles, which typically involve fighting Bowser Jr. or one of several Koopalings.
 The final level is a fight against Bowser.

-His first appearance in the 2D variant of the series was Super Mario Bros. in 1985, which began with a 16x32 pixel rectangle prototype as the character; Takashi Tezuka suggested the character to be Mario after the success of one of his role prior, Mario Bros.
+His first appearance in the 2D variant of the series was Super Mario Bros. in 1985, which began with a 16x32 pixel rectangle prototype as the character; Takashi Tezuka suggested the character to be Mario after the success of one of his previous roles, Mario Bros.
 Certain other gameplay concepts were cut as well, such as how Mario could fly in a rocket ship and fire bullets.
 Originally designed with a small Mario in mind with the intention of increasing his size further in development, the developers implemented the feature of his size changes via power-ups as they considered it a fun addition.
 The concept was influenced by Japanese folktales.

 Super Mario Bros.
-2 was originally not going to be a sequel to Super Mario Bros., and was originally going to be a game called Doki Doki Panic; the game directed by Kensuke Tanabe.
-After unsuccessful gameplay, development was shelved until he was requested to implement mascots from the Yume Kōjō festival.
-The game was redesigned with the help of Miyamoto and released exclusively in Japan in 1987.
-Minoru Arakawa, however, requested the game to be changed to a Mario game for its international release.
-Much of the original gameplay concepts were retained, with mainly graphical changes being made.
-One of the changes included the retexturing of the four main playable characters of Doki Doki Panic, and since they varied in height it was the first instance where Mario was noticeably shorter than Luigi.
+2 was originally not going to be a sequel to Super Mario Bros., and was originally going to be a game called Doki Doki Panic; directed by Kensuke Tanabe.
+One of the changes included the retexturing of the four main playable characters of Doki Doki Panic, and since they varied in height, this was the first instance where Mario was noticeably shorter than Luigi.
 Super Mario Bros.
 3 experimented with Mario's looks with different power-ups that represented different creatures.
 An example included the raccoon tail, which was chosen over a power-up that represented a centaur.
-The levels were created after power-ups were chosen, and were designed to take advantage of his varying abilities.
-The raccoon tail power-up became a staple in the Mario franchise, being used as an ability in a variety of Mario games that even stretched outside of the Super Mario series such as Mario Kart 7.
 The game's success led to an animated television series, The Adventures of Super Mario Bros.
 3, with Mario being portrayed by Walker Boone.